Yuqiu-Yang/pMTnet_Omni_Document/README.md

 Please refer to our paper for more details: [pMTnet Omni paper link here](https://doi.org/10.1101/2023.12.01.569599)

-We host the online tool on [DBAI](http://lce-test.biohpc.swmed.edu/pmtnet), where you can find all the members of the pMTnet family, including [pMTnet V1](https://github.com/tianshilu/pMTnet).
+We host the online tools on [DBAI](https://dbai.biohpc.swmed.edu/pmtnet/), where you can find all the members of the pMTnet family, including [pMTnet V1](https://github.com/tianshilu/pMTnet).

 We have also built a detailed [online documentation](https://pmtnet-omni-document.readthedocs.io/en/latest/) where we guide you step-by-step on how to format your data so it can be accpted by our algorithm.

 **_NOTE:_** This is the documentation for the data curation supporting tool for <b>pMTnet Omni</b>.
-Use this BEFORE you upload your dataset to [DBAI](http://lce-test.biohpc.swmed.edu/pmtnet).
+Use this BEFORE you upload your dataset to [DBAI](https://dbai.biohpc.swmed.edu/pmtnet/).

 ## Model Overview
 ![Model Overview](/docs/source/images/overview.png)